 Drugs or physical methods may be used.
 Psychologic and behavioral treatments are usually helpful.
 Many patients who have marked functional impairment or who do not respond to a reasonable attempt at management by their physician benefit from the multidisciplinary approach available at a pain clinic.

 Many patients prefer to have their pain treated at home, even though an institution may offer more advanced modalities of pain management.
 Also, pain control may be compromised by certain practices in institutions; for example, they restrict visiting hours, use of televisions and radios (which provide useful distraction), and use of heating pads (for fear of thermal injury).

-Analgesics include NSAIDs, opioids, and adjuvant analgesics (eg, antidepressants, anticonvulsants—see Adjuvant Analgesic Drugs and see Drugs for Neuropathic Pain).
+Analgesics include NSAIDs, opioids, and adjuvant analgesics (eg, antidepressants, anticonvulsants—see Adjuvant Analgesic Drugs and Table 4: Drugs for Neuropathic Pain).
 One or more drugs may be appropriate.
 Adjuvant analgesics are most commonly used for neuropathic pain.
 For persistent, moderate-to-severe pain that impairs function, opioids should be considered after determining the following:

 Prescription drug abuse may be a problem, and physicians should not offer long-term opioid therapy unless they can assess risk of abuse, monitor patients appropriately, and respond reasonably to problematic drug use.
 As pain lessens, patients usually need help reducing use of opioids.
 If depression coexists with pain, antidepressants should be used.

 Depending on the condition, trigger point injection, joint or spinal injections, nerve blocks, or neuraxial infusion may be appropriate.